wwivbbs/wwiv/README.md

 ------- | ----------
 git | to grab the source code for compiling
-ncurses | ncurses-devel, libncurses5-dev, etc depending on your distro cmake | 3.13 or later make | for cryptlib ninja-build | 1.8 or later, earlier versions probably work too
+ncurses | ncurses-devel, libncurses5-dev, etc depending on your distro zlib1g-dev | or zlib-dev depending on your distro cmake | 3.13 or later make | for cryptlib ninja-build | 1.8 or later, earlier versions probably work too